News to Know

 Announcements

-The McCourt School welcomed students to our new home on the Capitol Campus in Summer 2024.
+The McCourt School welcomed students to our home on the Capitol Campus in Summer 2024.
 Learn more about our state-of-the-art facility located at 125 E Street NW in the heart of Washington, DC.
+You can also check out our current students’ favorite study spaces on the Capitol Campus.

 STEM-Certified Programs